SamhithaKongara/global-ecommerce-pipeline/README.md

 ## 📌 Project Overview
 This project demonstrates an **end-to-end data engineering solution** for an e-commerce company.
-It covers **data ingestion, transformation, storage, and visualization** using Azure cloud services.
+It includes **data ingestion, transformation, storage, and visualization** using Azure cloud services.

 ## ⚙️ Tech Stack
 - **Azure Data Factory (ADF)** → Orchestrating ETL pipelines